SKIP the Salt, Help the Heart

-NEW!
-Read the letter to Sylvia Burwell, Secretary, United States Department of Health and Human Services, urging federal action on sodium.
+- Read the letter to Sylvia Burwell, Secretary, United States Department of Health and Human Services, urging federal action on sodium.
 The letter was signed and supported by 31 state and local health agencies and organizations, including MoCAN.

 SKIP launched a communications campaign to raise awareness about the role sodium plays in heart health.
 The campaign includes a mass media component, public relations, a corner store intervention and community education.

 More information on campaign events is available on the SKIP the Salt Facebook page.

 Why is sodium a problem?

 In 2009, over 30% of all Missouri adults reported they have high blood pressure.
 Eating too much sodium can increase blood pressure, which is the leading cause for stroke and a major cause for heart attack.
 It is also a major risk factor for kidney disease.
 Reducing sodium intake lowers blood pressure.